opendatahub-io/ai-edge/test/e2e-tests/README.md

 - `IMAGE_REGISTRY_PASSWORD` - quay.io password

 The following enviroment varaibles are optional.
 You may still need to set them for the tests to pass depending on your setup.
 Read [here](../../pipelines/README.md#ai-edge-end-to-end-pipeline) for more context on how to set these up.

-- `SELF_SIGNED_CERT` - Path self signed cert to be used in pipeline
+- `SELF_SIGNED_CERT` - A path on your local machine to a self signed cert to be used in pipeline

 ```bash